datagrok-ai/admetica/Descriptions/Curation.md

    "R  ", "D  "  "He ", "Li ","Be ","B  ", "Ne ", "Al ", "Si ", "Ar ", "Sc ", "Ti ", "V  ", "Cr ", "Co ", "Ni ", "Ga ", "Ge ", "As ", "Se ", "Kr ", "Rb ", "Sr ", "Y  ", "Zr ", "Nb " "Mo ", "Tc ", "Ru ", "Rh ", "Pd ", "Ag ", "Cd ", "In ", "Sn ", "Sb ", "Te ", "Xe ", "Cs ", "Ba ", "La ", "Ce ", "Pr ", "Nd ", "Pm ","Sm ", "Eu ", "Gd ", "Tb ", "Dy ", "Ho ", "Er ", "Tm ", "Yb ", "Lu ", "Hf ", "Ta ", "W  ", "Re ", "Os ", "Ir ", "Pt ", "Au ", "Hg ", "Tl ","Pb ", "Bi ", "Po ", "At ", "Rn ", "Fr ", "Ra ", "Ac ", "Th ", "Pa ", "U  ", "Np ", "Pu ", "Am ", "Cm ", "Bk ", "Cf ", "Es ", "Fm ", "Md ", "No ", "Lr ", "Rf ", "Db ", "Sg ", "Bh ", "Hs ", "Mt ", "Ds ", "Rg ", "Cn ", "Nh ", "Fl ", "Mc ", "Lv ", "Ts ", "Og "
    ```

 3. **Taking the major component**.
 The desired property usually depends on the single structure.
 Entries in the dataset representing mixtures and salts contain more than one structural component.
-This can significantly affect generated descriptors/fingerprints: mixtures and single molecules will have different sets of features.
+This can significantly affect generated descriptors/fingerprints.
+Mixtures and single molecules will have different sets of features.
 Depending on the task, it is not always relevant for salts (2 fragments, one of them is the ion of one atom).
 Salts should be handled by taking the major fragment and following neutralization (removing of charge) for the majority of molecular target associated models (like hERG) and not for properties.
 4. **Neutralization**.
 For most tasks, we neutralize molecules as their charge will significantly depend on biological/chemical environment.
 5. **Standardization of structural formulas**.
 Different chemotypes can be represented differently in various chemical notations.
 We perform standardization to obtain equal descriptors/fingerprints derived from such groups.
 6. **Equal aromatization**.
 We transform the whole dataset to an equal aromatic or kekule form.